grking8/homepage/_posts/2019-02-12-python-imports-101.md

 `/usr/lib/python3/dist-packages/c.py`

-which also both do not exist.
+neither of which exist.
 At this point, the interpreter has gone through all the paths in the MSP without success so it throws an `ImportError`.